biblemesh/toad-reader-server/README.md

 1. Populate other .env files from the other repos:
    - `.env.callback` from [ereader-callback](biblemesh/ereader-callback) (`.env.dist`)
    - `.env.shibboleth` from [shibboleth](biblemesh/shibboleth) (`shibboleth-common/.env.dist`)
+1. Create GitHub [classic personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) with the `read:packages` scope and an expiration date a year from now.
+Unfortunately [fine-grained is not supported](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry)
+1. Log into GitHub Packages using the GitHub personal access token as the password: `docker login ghcr.io`
 1. Build and start the caddy service: `docker compose up -d caddy`
 1. Pull other services: `docker compose pull`
 1. Build and start the services: `docker compose up` (note that the caddy service must be started first, otherwise you may